mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 The Raspberry Pi 4 famously [generates a lot of heat](https://www.jeffgeerling.com/blog/2019/best-way-keep-your-cool-running-raspberry-pi-4).
 You can run it fine without cooling, but you'll likely hit stability issues over time.

-I like [this minimalist case](https://amzn.to/3fG1fAa) because it's inexpensive and passively cools the Pi without the complexity of connecting a powered fan:
+I like [this minimalist case](https://amzn.to/3fG1fAa) because it's inexpensive and passively cools the Pi without the complexity of a powered fan:

 {{<img src="minimal-case.jpg" alt="Minimal aluminum case for Raspberry Pi" caption="This [minimalist aluminum case](https://amzn.to/3fG1fAa) cools your Pi well without the complexity of a fan." maxWidth="600px">}}

 ### Power your Pi via GPIO (optional)

-The Pi draws enough power from the  target computer's USB port to boot and run, but it needs 3 Amps of power for stable operation.
+The Pi draws enough power from the  target computer's USB port to boot up and run, but it needs 3 Amps of power for stable operation.
 A computer's USB port outputs [less than 1 Amp](/key-mime-pi/#solving-the-power-problem).

 To give the Pi enough power, use a [3 Amp USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX).
 The USB to TTL cable plugs into the Pi's outer row of GPIO pins just before the end of the row: